fullviewdev/fullview-sdk-ios/data_redaction.md

 ### Others

 In cases where the above methods are not applicable for your platform, you can use a notification-based approach.
-Listen for the notification **Notification.Name.fullviewUpdateDataRedaction** with the *iOS Notification Center*, when received, use the `setDataRedactionFrames(_: [CGRect])` method of the **FullviewCore** instance to specify which frames (*absolute coordinates CGRects*) should be redacted.
+Listen for the notification **Notification.Name.fullviewUpdateDataRedaction** with the *iOS Notification Center*, when received, use the `addDataRedactionFrames(_: [CGRect])` method of the **FullviewCore** instance to specify which frames (*absolute coordinates CGRects*) should be redacted.

 #### Example